SilentVoid13/Templater/docs/docs/user-functions/overview.md

 These arguments will be made available for your programs / scripts in the form of [environment variables](https://en.wikipedia.org/wiki/Environment_variable).

-In our previous example, this would give the following user command declaration: `<% tp.user.echo({a: "value 1", b: "value 2"})`.
+In our previous example, this would give the following command declaration: `<% tp.user.echo({a: "value 1", b: "value 2"})`.

 If our system command was calling a bash script, we would be able to access variables `a` and `b` using `$a` and `$b`.